Staking

 To unstake your POWR and withdraw using a hardware wallet, follow these steps:

-1. Reconnect the same two wallets you used to stake, through MetaMask and phantom/Solflare.
+1. Reconnect the same two wallets you used to stake, through MetaMask and Phantom/Solflare.

-2. Make sure the Ethereum application is open on your hardware wallet, and then press ‘undelegate’ and a MetaMask window will open asking you to sign a message containing the current time.
-Press confirm on MetaMask and then confirm on your hardware wallet and the unstaking of your POWR will begin, and you can withdraw them after 7 days.
+3. After the cooldown period has finished, return to the staking portal and reconnect your wallets.
+There should be an unlock button, and pressing and confirming this will open a MetaMask window that requests you to sign a message containing the current time.
+Press confirm on MetaMask and then confirm on your hardware wallet and the unstaking of your POWR will begin.
+There is a withdrawal delay of 7 days, after which you can return to the page and withdraw the tokens.

 Withdrawing with hardware wallets